2006–07 Arsenal F.C. season

-The 2006–07 season was the 109th season of competitive football played by Arsenal.
+The 2006–07 season was Arsenal Football Club's 15th season in the Premier League and their 81st consecutive season in the top flight of English football.
 It was the first season in which home matches were played at the over-60,000 capacity Emirates Stadium; the club's former ground Highbury was to be redeveloped as a residential development.
 Arsenal ended their Premier League campaign in fourth, level on points with third-placed Liverpool but with a marginally lower goal difference.
 In the League Cup, a competition which offered manager Arsène Wenger the chance to play his younger players, Arsenal reached the final but lost to a relatively experienced Chelsea side.
 The defeat was followed by exits in the FA Cup to Blackburn Rovers and in the UEFA Champions League to PSV Eindhoven.

 Twenty-eight players represented Arsenal in four competitions and there were 18 goalscorers.
 Arsenal's top goalscorer was Robin van Persie, who scored 13 goals in 31 appearances.